kkauraiims/kkauraiims/README.md

 - 👋 Hi, I’m @kkauraiims
-- 👀 I’m interested in epielpsy, EEG and MEG
+- 👀 I’m interested in epilepsy, EEG and MEG
 - 📫 How to reach me kkaur.aiims@gmail.com

 <!---